 Unification and standardization of service depending on the contact channel.
 Investment risk The risk is associated with selecting incorrect investment directions.
 The risk concerns failure to achieve an appropriate level of investment profitability, problems associated with the financ- ing of investments, failure to achieve the as- sumed operational parameters and delays in investment project implementation.
-Risk materi- alization may lead to, among others, weakening the Group's competitive position, undermining the economic ratios, necessity to write off the loss value of failed investments or lack of in- vestment returns.
-In the case of investments subsidized from EU funds, risk materialization may also entail the necessity to refund the sub- sidies received.
-Long-Term Plan of Strategic Investments (clear guidelines regarding the Group's investment policy) Ongoing contacts with financial institutions Regular reporting on the project performance status, including risk analysis Ongoing monitoring of performance of the investment project Development risk The risk is associated with lack of, or incorrect approach to, development of individual compa- nies in the Energa SA Group.
-The effects of the risk may involve, among other things, financial and image-related losses, reduction of produc- tion capacities or loss of part of the market.
-Strategy and strategy performance control Profitability analyses Analysis of the external environment and internal conditions supporting flexible response and adaptation to changing environment (scenario- based analysis) Risk associated with investor's oversight over Polska Grupa Górnicza SA The risk concerns ongoing monitoring and con- trol of fulfillment of the investment conditions by Polska Grupa Górnicza.
-The effects of the risk may lead to deterioration of the financial perfor- mance of Energa Kogeneracja Sp. z o.o. (which is the direct investor) or prevent return from invested capital.
+Risk materi- alization may lead to, among others, the weak- ening of the Group's competitive position, the undermining of the economic ratios, necessity to write off the loss value of failed investments or lack of investment returns.
+In the case of in- vestments subsidized from EU funds, risk mate- rialization may also entail the necessity to refund the subsidies received.
+Long-Term Plan of Strategic Investments (clear guidelines regarding the Group's investment policy) Ongoing contacts with financial institutions Reporting on the project performance status on a regular basis, including risk analysis Ongoing monitoring of performance of investment projects Development risk The risk is associated with lack of or misguided approach to development of particular compa- nies comprising the Energa SA Group.
+The effects of the risk may involve, among other things, financial losses and losses to image, reduction of production capacities or loss of part of the market.
+Strategy and strategy performance control Feasibility analyses Analysis of the external environment and internal conditions supporting flexible response and adaptation to changing environment (scenario- based analysis) Risk associated with investor's oversight over Polska Grupa Górnicza SA The risk pertains to ongoing monitoring and control of fulfillment of the investment conditions by Polska Grupa Górnicza.
+The effects of the risk may lead to deterioration of the financial performance of Energa Kogeneracja Sp. z o.o. (which is the direct investor) or prevent return from invested capital.
 Task force for the purposes of ongo- ing monitoring and enforcement of in- vestment terms in the PGG project Participation of an Energa Kogenera- cja representative in the Monitoring Committee at the PGG Supervisory Board